atk4/data/docs/joins.rst

 ---------------------

 When you are joining tables, then by default a strong join is used.
-That means that both records are mandatory and when adding records, they will both be added and linked.
+That means that both records are not-nullable and when adding records, they will both be added and linked.

 Weak join is used if you do not really want to modify the other table.